NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: BDF detector options

 \item[$e^+e^-(\nu)$:] The $e^\pm$ tracks must be in the acceptance of the first and last STRAW spectrometer stations.
 The STRAW stations are approximated as rotationally symmetric around the beam axis, with a radius of 1\,m and a central hole with a radius of 10\,cm.
 The same ECal selection criteria as for the two-$\gamma$ final states are applied.

-\item[$\mu^+\mu^-(\nu)$:] The $\mu^\pm$ tracks must be in the acceptance of the first and last STRAW stations and have momentum of at least 5\,GeV.
+\item[$\mu^+\mu^-(\nu)$:] The $\mu^\pm$ tracks must be in the acceptance of the first and last STRAW stations and have momentum of at least 5\,GeV in order not to be kicked out of the acceptance of downstream detectors by the spectrometer magnet.
 Both tracks must also be in the acceptance of the muon veto detector (MUV3), excluding a central hole of 11\,cm radius.

 \item[$h^+h^-(\gamma)$:] Both hadronic tracks must be in the acceptance of the first and last STRAW stations and of the ECal and have momentum of at least 5\,GeV.
 Additional photons must be in the ECal acceptance and deposit at least 3\,GeV in total.